Enyelbert Soto

 Enyelbert Soto (born August 20, 1982) is a Venezuelan former professional baseball pitcher.
 He played in Nippon Professional Baseball (NPB) for the Chunichi Dragons and Yokohama DeNA BayStars from 2011 to 2014.

-Career
+Playing career

 Houston Astros

 Soto signed with the Houston Astros as an international free agent in 2004.
 He split his first professional season between the rookie-level Greeneville Astros and Low-A Tri-City ValleyCats.
 Soto split the 2005 season between Tri-City and the Single-A Lexington Legends, posting a cumulative 2-2 record and 4.21 ERA with 28 strikeouts and two saves over 25 appearances out of the bullpen.

 In 2006, Soto made 44 relief appearances for the High-A Salem Avalanche, compiling a 2-3 record and 1.75 ERA with 43 strikeouts across 56 2/3 innings pitched.
 He split the 2007 campaign between Salem and the Double-A Corpus Christi Hooks.
 In 28 appearances for the two affiliates, Soto pitched to a combined 4-2 record and 4.20 ERA with 33 strikeouts over 45 innings of work.